smartbugs/smartbugs/tests/README.md

 The output in `results` is compared to reference data in `coverage`.

-Note that this script delete the directory `dataset/solidiFI`, to test the download.
+In order to test the download of remote datasets, the script requires you to delete the directories `../dataset/solidiFI`, `./dataset` and `./results`; the last two directories are remnants of a previous run.
-This also means that you have to acknowledge the download when asked.
+Moreover, during the run of `./coverage.sh` you have to acknowledge at one point the download of the dataset.